The cost of student accommodation in Greater Manchester varies based on the type of room, with average rents ranging from £500 - £1200 per month.

 6. Clothes: £70 - £80/month

 Getting around Greater Manchester as a student is super chill thanks to the city’s solid public transport game.
 Whether you’re heading to campus, catching up with friends for coffee, or exploring the city, the buses, trams, trains, and bike lanes have you covered.
 Most uni areas are super well-connected, so you’re rarely more than a few minutes from a ride.
 Also, there are great student discounts and passes that make travel cheaper.
-Here’s a quick look at the top travel options close to student accommodation to rent in Greater Manchester:
+Here’s a quick look at the top travel options close to apartments for rent in Greater Manchester:

 1. Bus: Buses are the go-to for most students with frequent routes across all major uni neighborhoods.
 Student travel like the System One Bus Pass makes it affordable at around £10–£15/week.
 You can take the Ashton Bus Station and Piccadilly Gardens bus stops.